tylerthecoder/workbench/README.md

 - Launch tools that aren’t currently assembled.
 - Reuse existing tool containers when possible.
 - Record a map of `tool_name -> window_id` under `$BENCH_STATE/assembled-tools/` for quick reuse.
-- Update `$BENCH_STATE/assembled-benches/<bench>.json` with the list of window IDs currently tied to each bay.
-This includes unmanaged windows that you grouped with the bench manually.
+- Update `$BENCH_STATE/assembled-benches/<bench>.json` with a plain mapping of bay names to the window IDs currently tied to each bay.
+This includes unmanaged windows that you grouped with the bench manually, and no extra metadata is stored.

 Run `bench assemble <bench-name>` to perform these steps.
 Assembling does *not* move windows; it only guarantees they exist and that their IDs are tracked.